-MCAT: The School of Medicine Columbia will continue to require a MCAT score for the 2021-22 application cycle.
-The last MCAT test date for consideration this cycle was submitting your AMCAS application, please login to your AMCAS application and add application and add your new MCAT testing date.
-We will receive your new score automatically secondary application and all pending MCAT scores.
+MCAT: The School of Medicine Columbia will continue to require a MCAT score for the 2022-23 application cycle.
+The last MCAT test date for Regular Decision consideration submitting your AMCAS application, please login to your AMCAS application and add your new MCAT testing date.
+We will receive your new score automatically from MCAT, secondary application and all pending MCAT scores.